AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### Update Contact's List Status

-This action module `updates the list status for a contact`.
+This action module updates the list status for a contact.

 You specify the contact ID, list ID, and status.

-The module returns the ID of the  `status` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  status and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.